haacked/haacked.com/_posts/archived/2004-05-19-comment-graffitti-in-my-blog.aspx.markdown

 ---
 layout: post
-title: "Comment Graffitti in my Blog"
+title: Comment Graffitti in my Blog
 date: 2004-05-19 -0800
 comments: true
 disqus_identifier: 456
 categories: []
+redirect_from: "/archive/2004/05/18/comment-graffitti-in-my-blog.aspx/"
 ---

 ![graffitti](/images/graffitti.jpg).TEXT has a neat page in the Admin section that displays all the comments made in your blog.
 I hadn't been monitoring this page so when I finally got around to it, I was quite